arihantchoudhary/design-eng-challenge/README.md

 ## 🎨 What You Need to Build

-Design and implement a complete search interface with the following features:
+Design and implement a complete search bar component with the following features:

 - **Search bar** with real-time search
 - **Filters** with categories, tags, price range, and sorting options
 - **Results grid** displaying search results with smooth animations

+Note: This should be a component that might live in a bigger page, so think about:
+- How do you ensure that as much information as possible is visible to the user without it being overwhelming?
+- How do you ensure the user can perform actions in as few clicks as possible?
+- What tradeoffs do you have to make between the two of these?

 ## 🔧 Backend API Reference